 A study of the principles and methodologies of laboratory management and supervision, and teaching techniques applicable to the clinical laboratory sciences.
 Prerequisite: program consent.

 Supervised intensive study of special topics and problems related to health professions.
-Repeatable to a maximum of 6 hours.
+Repeatable to a total of 6 credit hours.
 Prerequisite: program director's consent.

 6 Classroom hours; 4 Lab hours.